Xtags

-Turn simple tagged text into complete, complex documents
+Transform your simple tagged text into complete, complex InDesign documents

-- What if you could build documents with anchored and unanchored objects, and size the objects to fit the frames, or vice versa, and much more?
+• With Xtags, you can build documents with fully formatted text, anchored and unanchored objects, sizing the objects to fit the frames, or vice versa, and much more.

-- What if you could apply master pages or spreads at any point, giving you serious layout power?
+• You can apply master pages or spreads at any point, giving you serious layout power.

-- What if you could use macros for brevity and power, and translation tables for easy conversion?
+• Xtags provides macros for brevity and power, and translation tables for easy conversion.

-- What if you could extract document contents in the same simple format?
+• You can extract document contents in the same simple text format, using Xtags.

 With Xtags, you can build any text content with full styling (the same as XPress Tags), anchor and fill picture and text frames, build and fill unanchored frames, size picture contents to containing frames, size frames to content (text or picture) in various flexible ways, translate text and tags on input, use macros to reduce typing, apply master pages and spreads, and more.